GJF080117/proselint_demo/README.md

 # Proselint Demo

-This is a very important project.
+This is an important project.
-We utilize proselint to check our prose.
+We use proselint to check our prose.